Mike Bibby: Coaching career

+Early career

 Bibby coached his son Michael Jr. on the Amateur Athletic Union (AAU) club Team Bibby.
 In 2013, he returned to his alma mater, Shadow Mountain High School, as an assistant basketball coach.
 He working alongside his former high school coach Jerry Connor, who had also returned that year.
 Michael Jr. was the starting point guard for the Matadors varsity team, which also included two other teammates from Bibby's AAU team.
 Conner held the head coach title, but Bibby was the de facto leader of the team.
 After Shadow Mountain won the state championship that year, Conner left to coach another school, leaving Bibby to run the team as an assistant coach.
 At the time, Bibby did not hold the certifications for the head coach title.

 In February 2019, the Paradise Valley Unified School District confirmed that Bibby was under investigation by Phoenix police for allegedly sexually abusing a teacher at Shadow Mountain High, where Bibby had since become head coach.
 The teacher alleged that in February 2017 Bibby made sexually explicit statements to her, groped her, and rubbed his genitals against her.
 As a result of the allegations, he was removed as head coach of the Shadow Mountain High basketball team.
 In April 2019, the police said that they did not find probable cause for filing charges against Bibby.

+Hillcrest Prep HS

 Bibby was hired by Hillcrest Prep in Phoenix in October 2019, coaching them for 10 games before both sides mutually parted ways.

+Sacramento State

 On March 24, 2025, Bibby was hired to serve as the head basketball coach at California State University, Sacramento.
 Shortly thereafter, Shaquille O'Neal was named general manager of the team.
 O'Neal's son, Shaqir O'Neal, has committed to play for California State University, Sacramento.